-Google Analytics: We use Google analytic cookies to understand which areas of the website users are interested in and which areas need attention to perform better.
-For further information about Google Analytic cookies click here.
+Google Analytics: We use Google Analytics cookies to understand which areas of the website users are interested in and which areas need attention to perform better.
+For further information about Google Analytics cookies click here.

 If you discover that this office holds inaccurate information about you, you can request Taxamo to correct that information.
 Such a request must be in writing or via e-mail.